Cloudxtreme/smlos/readme.md

 G language uses a syntax that is a strict subset of Go language's.

-The architecture of the OS references Nachos and JOS.
+The architecture of the OS largely references Nachos and JOS.